 STARTING THE PROCESS

 Fortunately, we had several months between selling our house and moving to our condo.
 I used that time to literally go through every photo and decide what to keep or toss.
 I just felt your gasp.
 TOSS???
 Yes, I tossed; in fact, I tossed hundreds of photos.
 If the photo was blurry or if it contained a tree, or a bird or some other object I didn’t care about (imagine 20 photos of a flamingo at the zoo), it was tossed.
 If I had multiple photos of a friend’s wedding, I kept one or two.
 All those sunrise and sunset photos?
 I kept a few if I knew where they were taken, and the rest went.
 Vacations?
 Well, those were a bit harder.
-I love looking at vacation photos so I kept many of them (although did end up deleting some when I got back the scanned photos).
-And at this stage, I also kept photos of people I didn’t know if they were from our old family albums, in hopes one of my other family members could identify the person.
+I love looking at vacation photos so I kept most of them (although did end up deleting some when I got back the scanned photos).
+And at this stage, I also kept photos of people I didn’t know if they were from our old family albums, in hopes one of my other family members knew the person.

 So, you get the idea.
 A lot of paring down took place at this point.
 I also took every photo out of its album.
 This part was the REAL UGLY.
 We had many of those albums from the 1970’s that were “peel and stick.”
 I lost a number of photos that tore as I attempted to pull them out.
 In some instances, I had to cut around the photo in the photo album to preserve the photo.
 When I undertook this process with my client, I did some research and found several good YouTube videos on removing photos from a sticky album.
 Lessons learned- dental floss and a very thin spatula work well to lift off photos.
 Did I mention already how much time this takes?
 It’s not for the faint of heart!!